meta-nitin/Design-Patterns/README.md

 ### Mediator
 Lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.
 It defines an object, the mediator, to centralize communication between various components or objects in a system.

 Usage -
-	1. Use the Mediator pattern when it’s hard to change some of the classes because they are tightly coupled to a bunch of other classes.
+1. When it’s hard to change some of the classes because they are tightly coupled to a bunch of other classes.
 2. When you want a Centralized Control
-	3.	if we have to deal with a set of objects that are tightly coupled (not too tightly though) and hard to maintain.
+3. If we have to deal with a set of objects that are tightly coupled (not too tightly though) and hard to maintain.

 ```java
 // Mediator interface